klamike/btt-toggl/README.md

 2. Edit `config_example.py` file:
     - Get your Toggl Token from the the bottom of the [Profile Settings page](https://track.toggl.com/profile)
     - Edit the paths/images to match your setup, if needed.
     - Edit the dictionary to include your mapping of workspace and project IDs.
 You can find these by clicking on a project from [https://track.toggl.com/projects](https://track.toggl.com/projects) and inspecting the URL.
 It will have the following form: `https://track.toggl.com/<workspace_id>/projects/<project_id>/team`.
+Alternatively, run `python btt-toggl.py get_project_dict` to fetch this information from the Toggl API.
     - Rename the file from `config_example.py` to `config.py`
 3. Done!
-You can quickly run `pypy3 btt-toggl.py status` to make sure everything works.
+You can quickly run `python btt-toggl.py status` to make sure everything works.
 You should see a JSON string with a path to your active/inactive image.

 ## CLI options